contains the active ingredient isotretinoin

 Do not open the capsules and do not take any capsules that are damaged.

 ROACCUTANE may be taken once or twice a day and must always be taken with food.

 Female patients should wait until the 2nd or 3rd day of the next normal menstrual period before starting ROACCUTANE treatment.

 This helps ensure that you aren't pregnant before you start taking ROACCUTANE.

 Continue taking ROACCUTANE for as long as your doctor prescribes.

 Acne treatment with ROACCUTANE will usually last 4 to 8 months.
-In the first few weeks of treatment your acne will probably
+In the first few weeks of treatment your acne may get a little

 At the end of this time your acne should have cleared up significantly.
 Most patients notice their skin condition continues